Hide Filter Options

 Add to List Details

-Ozothamnus leptophyllus, commonly called Tauhinu or Cottonwood, is a bushy shrub with small silver green leaves with fine silver hair beneath.
-The stems silver/white in colour.
-It has an attractive silver-grey appearance and flowers in profusion with clusters of tiny cream daisy (wheel-shaped) flowers followed by down-covered seed heads.
+Ozothamnus leptophyllus, commonly called Tauhinu or Cottonwood, is a bushy shrub with small yellow green leaves.
+It has an attractive golden appearance and flowers in profusion with clusters of tiny cream daisy (wheel-shaped) flowers followed by down-covered seed heads.
+It is fast-growing, reaching its maximum height of 2 metres in 10–15 years.

-Ozothamnus leptophyllus is fast-growing, reaching its maximum height of 2 metres in 10–15 years.
 Tauhinu can readily colonise bare hillsides and pasture, with seeds readily dispersed by the wind.
 It grows rapidly, acting as a nursery plant for other species.
-Unless their under storey plants are heavily grazed, tauhinu shrublands are usually overtopped by taller shrubs and trees.
+Unless their under storey plants are heavily grazed, Tauhinu shrublands are usually overtopped by taller shrubs and trees.
 Because of this, Tauhinu makes an excellent coastal or dry woodland revegetation plant.
-Seeds readily dispersed by the wind.
 It prefers a sunny location and is frost hardy.

 Habitat: Found in coastal to subalpine shrubland.